-With project funding, as well as LFC and PRV pipeline development contracts in place, we are now keen to bring in a PhD student to participate in this exciting initiative.
-The project is currently in its procurement phase, with all of the many components having been ordered, and some already having been delivered to the Observatory.
-The SAAO mechanical workshop will also machine parts for the comb chassis and SALT Tech Ops staff will build certain electronics modules and power supplies for the system.
-The plan is then for the HWU team to travel to SALT in early 2023 to carry out the integration and commissioning of the LFC.
+With the project funded, as well as LFC and PRV pipeline development contracts progressing well, we are keen to bring in a PhD student to participate in this exciting initiative.
+The project is nearing the end of its procurement phase, with most of the components having been manufactured and/or delivered to the Observatory.
+The SAAO mechanical workshop has machined parts for the comb chassis and SALT Tech Ops staff are building electronics modules and power supplies for the system.
+The plan is then for the HWU team to travel to SALT in August 2023 to carry out the integration and begin commissioning of the LFC.
 In the meantime, work is underway in parallel on the PRV data reduction pipeline for the HRS HS mode.